Olivia Giaccio

-Olivia Giaccio (born August 15, 2000) is an American freestyle skier who competes internationally.
-She competed in the 2022 Winter Olympics in women's moguls where she finished 6th overall.
-Giaccio is currently an undergraduate student at Columbia University.
+Olivia Giaccio (born August 15, 2000) is an American freestyle skier who competed in the 2022 Winter Olympics in women's moguls where she finished 6th overall.

+Competing in the 2026 Winter Olympics in Valtellina, she finished in third place in the first qualification round of the moguls with a score of 80.74 on February 10, 2026, qualifying her for the final.

+Personal life

+She was an undergraduate student at Columbia University.